dhmspector/ZeitSatTrack/README.md

   - 12 : "Molniya"
 ```

+Most of these listings are self describing, but more details can be found at the [Celestrack](https://www.celestrack.com) site.

-Lastly, you can add satellites explicitly by providing a string containing TLE data with:
+<br/>Lastly, you can add satellites explicitly by providing a string containing TLE data with:

 ```swift
 addSatellitesFromTLEData(tleString:String)